 - Genital herpes

 Testing is always confidential.
-No fee is charged for STD services.
+No fee is charged for STI services.